Gyrokinetic flux-driven simulations in mixed TEM/ITG regime using a delta-f PIC scheme with evolving background

 with $N_{\rm ph}=\int\dint{^3R}\,n_0(s)$ the total number of physical particles.
 The $p^{\rm th}$ marker phase space coordinates (with subscript $p$) follow the equations of motion (\ref{eq:eom}).
 The $w$-weight of the $p^{\rm th}$ marker is defined by $w_p(t)=\delta f(\vec{Z}_p,t)\Omega_pN_p/N_{\rm ph}$.
 Here, $\Omega_p$ is the phase-space volume associated to the $p^{\rm th}$ marker.
 The effectiveness of the adaptive control variate can be measured by estimating the standard deviation of the marker $w$-weights.
 The standard deviation indeed provides a measure of the ratio $\|\delta f\|/\|f\|$, which should remain low for the $\delta f$-PIC scheme to be statistically advantageous over a full-PIC approach.
 As diagnostic, we thus calculate the standard deviation of the weights in different radial bins.
 Given a radial grid $\{s\}$, the $i^{\rm th}$ bin is defined as $s_i\le s<s_{i+1}$.
 Let $s$ be the radial bin center in the following definition.
 We then define the local weight standard deviation as

 with $\fsa{w}(s)=\sum_{p\in{\rm bin}}w_p/N_{\rm bin}$ and $\fsa{w^2}(s)=\sum_{p\in{\rm bin}}w_p^2/N_{\rm bin}$ the expectation value of $w$ and $w^2$ within that bin, respectively.
 Here, $N_{\rm bin}$ is the number of markers belonging to the bin.
 Note that, one expects convergence of $\sigma_w$ with marker number $N_p$ at a given time $t$.
 Furthermore, with dissipation in the form of the Krook operator $S_n$, the growth of $\sigma_w$ will be limited at quasi-steady state.
-The measure of weight root-mean-square average $\sqrt{\fsa{w^2}}$ is not used here as $\sigma_w$ accounts for the generally non-zero density perturbation i.e. $\fsa{w}^2>0$.
 Figure~\ref{fig:wrms} shows $\sigma_w$ for both standard and adaptive cases with marker number $N_p=128$M, up to a simulation time of $c_st/a=600$.
 From Figs.\ref{fig:wrmsi_std128} and \ref{fig:wrmse_std128}, we see that the radial location of increasing maximum values of $\sigma_w$ for both the ions and electrons are located where the profile deviation is the greatest (see Figs.\ref{fig:temp_short} and \ref{fig:dens_short}).